-I used the Malaysian holiday of Hari Raya at the end of July last year to visit Myanmar with my friends who were married in Korea.
+I used the Malaysian holiday of Hari Raya at the end of July of 2014 to visit Myanmar with my friends who were married in Korea.
 Not many Americans have the opportunity to visit Myanmar, and I must admit I knew very little about the country besides the fact that my friend was from there.
 When I were first researching the trip, I discovered a few interesting things.
 The first thing is that their money the kyat is actually pronounced jet.
 The second thing is that prior to 2012, there was no exchange rate for USD to kyat.

 I was journeying into a land not yet saturated by tourism.